plutosinu/Amari-Selfbot-v1/README.md

 Go to config.txt and paste your token, prefix, password and if you want nitro sniper or not to be on!

 Open amari.py and enjoy!

+(if it asks to turn off windows defender, do it so that the selfbot can run)